 Imagine going from this…

 It’s really easy.
-Basically, all you’re going to be doing is adjusting the hue and saturation of the image and a little tweaking to get the desired surreal effect.
+Basically, all you’re going to be doing is adjusting the hue and saturation of the image and a little tweaking to get the desired infrared effect.
 When you inject various different colors into your photography, you can achieve a pretty dream-like appearance.